joliss/pull-stream/README.md

 ```

 The best thing about pull-stream is that it can be completely lazy.
-this is perfect for async traversals where you might want to stop early.
+This is perfect for async traversals where you might want to stop early.

-stat files recursively

 ## Examples